slugrustle/numerical_routines/README.md

 A portion of the boost library is distributed in the integer/boost directory.
 See integer/boost\_license\_report.hml and integer/LICENSE\_1\_0.txt for more information.

+A portion of the Eigen library is distributed in the thermistor/Eigen directory; Eigne is distributed under the Mozilla Public License Version 2.0, which can be found at http://mozilla.org/MPL/2.0/.

 ## Acknowledgment

 [boost](https://www.boost.org/) provides, among other things, high precision floating point types that made the helper utility and some of the test programs in the integer directory much easier to develop.

+[Eigen](http://eigen.tuxfamily.org/) is a lovely header-only linear algebra library.
+It is used in the thermistor\_interpolator program for the lowly task of performing least-squares fitting of line segments.